Financial Apps For Entrepreneurs

-To have the higher chances of successful business, it is important to track operational and financial expenses, and most importantly, the value of returns.
+To have higher chances of successful business, it is important to track operational and financial expenses, and most importantly, the value of returns.

 Mint is a finance managing app that can help you to plan your budget and track your expenditures at each step.
-Not only this, it can also help you to pay your bills automatically and track your financial transactions in your bank account.
-It also gives you the balance amount in your account and how much debt is incurred in your each account.
+Not only this, but it can also help you to pay your bills automatically and track your financial transactions in your bank account.
+It also gives you the balance amount in your account and how much debt is incurred in your every account.

 The app also offers advice related to investment and finance, in the matters of business, family and personal budgeting.

 Quite Similar to Mint, Toshl helps in tracking finances and money management.
 Differentiating it from Mint, the app provides categories and tagging, separately for the budget expense and finance tracking.

 It also has the option to export information from Google Sheets, Excel Sheets, and PDF.
 It also has the option to the amount in different currencies and exchange rates.
 Toshl also provides the option to sync the data (expenses and debts) with the cloud, so reducing the chances of data getting lost.
 Besides the figures, the data is also presented through bar graphs, maps, and charts.